tencentyun/qcloud-documents/product/计算与网络/云服务器/什么是腾讯云 CVM/CVM 概述_en.md

 ## Introduction of Tencent Cloud CVM
-Tencent Cloud Cloud Virtual Machine (CVM) provides extendable calculating capacity on the cloud, free you from estimation of resources usage and in-advanced investment.
-You can quickly enable CVMs easily and quickly and deploy your applications immediately.
-Tencent Cloud CVM allows you to configure your CVM with any combination of CPU, memory, disk, network, security and so on.
-You can also change them anytime as required.
+Tencent Cloud Cloud Virtual Machine (CVM) provides extendable calculated capacity on the cloud, and avoids the situation where estimation of resources usage and early-stage investment is required in advance with traditional servers.
+With Tencent Cloud CVM, users can quickly enable CVMs of any number in a short period of time and deploy applications immediately.
+Tencent Cloud CVM supports user customization of all resources, such as CPU, memory, hard drive, network, security and so on.
+It also allows for easy adjustment of the resources in case of changes in visits, load and other demands.

-Glossary:
+Basic concepts:

 - [Instance](/doc/product/213/4939): Virtual computing resources on the cloud
 - [Region and availability zone](/doc/product/213/6091): Position of instances and other resources
 - [Image](/doc/product/213/4940): A preset instance template, including pre-configuration environment of the server (operating system and other installed software)
-- [Instance type](/doc/product/213/4833): Different configurations of instance: CPU, memory, storage, network, etc.
+- [Instance type](/document/product/213/7153): Different configurations of instance:  CPU, memory, storage, network, etc.
 - [Local disk](/doc/product/213/5798): Devices that are located on the same physical server with instances and can be used for persistent storage by instances
-- [Cloud disk](/doc/product/213/4953): Distributed persistent block storage devices provided, can be used as system disk for instances or expandable data disk
+- [Cloud Block Storage](/doc/product/213/4953): Distributed persistent block storage devices provided, can be used as system disk for instances or expandable data disk
 - [SSH key pairs](/doc/product/213/6092): Use SSH key pairs of high security (Public keys are stored by Tencent Cloud, and private keys are stored in secure locations by users) and [Login Password](/doc/product/213/6093) using ordinary password as the login methods.
 - [Private IP address](/doc/product/213/5225): Internal service address of the instance; [Public IP address](/doc/product/213/5224): External service address of the instance
 - [Security Group](/doc/product/213/5221): Secure access control of instances that specifies rules for IP, protocol and port of incoming and outbound instances
 - [Virtual Private Cloud](/doc/product/215/4927): Customized virtual cyberspace, logically isolated from other resources
 - [Elastic IP](/doc/product/213/5733): Static Public IP designed specifically for dynamic network to meet demands for fast troubleshooting
-- [Metadata](/doc/product/213/4934): Tag for identifying instance sources within the instances
+- [Metadata](/doc/product/213/4934): Tag for identifying instance sources within the instances, namely [Metadata](/doc/product/213/4934).
 - [Tencent Cloud console](https://console.qcloud.com/): Web-based user interface